3and4/Leither/doc/MiMei-en.md

 If data can be migrated freely, user will have the choice of rules that can be applied to it.
 In another word, try to be **Object Oriented**, avoid **Procedure Oriented** development whenever possible.
 Data structure is relatively simple to be reverse engineered.
 It is easier to reconstruct program structrue with the knowledge of data structure.

 **Granulation of User Data**
 There is no way to decouple convoluted and complicated dataset.
-It is best to granulate data in design, following the principle of structure of gene, keep the information relatively comprehensive and independent.
-A piece of granulated information is easier to be applied to certain algorithm independently, and its connection with other objects clearly defined.
+It is best to granulate data in design, following the pattern of gene, keep the information relatively comprehensive and independent.
+A piece of granulated information is easy to be processed, transferred, and its connection with other objects clear to be understood.

 **Connections of Data**
 Isolated data have little value compared with inter-connected dataset, whose connections contain much more information.
 HTML is perfect protocol to describe relationships, if not link could be unstable.

 #### 3.3 Data Container
-Large number of data centers are indispensable for regular internet to process data of billions of users.
-A large data center can have tens of thousands of servers.
-Every task will be processed by groups of servers using certain technique.
+Many data centers are required to process data of billions of users in regular internet.
+A large data center has capacity for tens of thousands of servers.
+Every task is processed by groups of servers using paralell algorithm.
 A army of maintenance personals are required for daily operation.

 No data center is required when storing personal data by individual.
-However, some kind of container, a light-weight clouds OS, will be handy, like Pod promoted by Solid platform.
-The container shall be low cost, lightweight, and easy to operate by layman.Compared with the Homomorphic Encryption that certain block-chain alogrithm is using, Leither method is simpler and more efficient.
+However, some kind of container, a light-weight clouds OS, will be necessary, like Pod promoted by Solid platform.
+The container shall be low cost, lightweight, and easy to operate by layman.
+Compared with the Homomorphic Encryption that certain block-chain alogrithm is using, Leither method is simpler and more efficient.
 One who owns the storage device owns the data and defines the rules to apply.

 #### 3.4 Data Model for Reference
 **File**